dupgit/versions/README.md

 # Description

-Versions is an open source (GPL v3) software that checks releases and versions of your favorite programs through RSS or Atom feeds and tells you which one has been released since last check.
+Versions is an open source (GPL v3) software that checks releases and versions of your favourite programs through RSS or Atom feeds and tells you which one has been released since last check.

 It can check projects from :